How to Quantify Financial Value in Business Cases: A Step-by-Step Guide

 The Tornado Chart is a valuable tool for sensitivity analysis to compare the relative importance of the different variables in financial analysis.

-The financial analysis used in business cases is used to evaluate the many opportunities and projects for decision-making purposes.
-In addition, business leaders and external stakeholders use it to understand and evaluate the financial performance of the business case recommendation and the long-term business value.
+Financial analysis in a business case is used to evaluate opportunities and projects and support decision-making.
+It helps business leaders and other stakeholders assess the financial performance of the recommended option and the long-term value it is expected to create.

-There are several reasons for creating the financial analysis.
-The most obvious is quantifying a project's or investment's expected financial value.
-Subsequently, different options are evaluated and compared based on the financial, strategic, and societal value created.
-This is the basis for decision-making and selecting the recommended option.
-This is the stage before project initiation.
+There are several reasons for undertaking the financial analysis.
+The most obvious is to quantify the expected financial value of the project or investment.
+It is also used to compare different options based on the financial, strategic, and societal value they are expected to create.
+This supports decision-making and helps identify the recommended option before project initiation.

-• What are the strategic outcomes realized from the project?
+• What strategic outcomes were realised from the project?

 Financial Analysis Resources